spectrum-customizer/spectrum-ios-native-wrapper/README.md

   // By sku. customizerUrl is a string url that points to the Spectrum Customizer Javascript: spectrum.loadSku(sku: product2, customizerUrl: customizerUrl)

-  // or by recipe
+  // or by recipe (sku is optional depending on implementation)

-  spectrum.loadRecipe(recipeId: recipeId, customizerUrl: customizerUrl) }
+  spectrum.loadRecipe(recipeId: recipeId, customizerUrl: customizerUrl, sku: product2)
+}

 ```